-From our expertise, a complete beginner can develop a simple search engine for semi-structured data in several weeks or so.
+From our expertise, even a beginner can develop a simple search engine for semi-structured data in several weeks or so.
 But each time the search engine development is a slightly different process, because of constant technology growth.

 Before the development starts, we need to analyze the initial data to understand what search algorithms suit your data best.